OpenNews/srccon-product/scholarships.md

 ## How to apply

-Select the "Would you like to be considered for a scholarship?" option on the call for participation form when it opens.
+Select the "Would you like to be considered for a scholarship?" option on the [call for participation form](/participation/form).
 A few scholarship-specific questions will pop onto the form.

 ## When notifications go out

-Notifications for scholarships will go out alongside other notifications as part of the call for participation.
+Notifications for scholarships will go out alongside other notifications as part of the call for participation (on December 19 for early bird applications and January 15 for regular applications).

 ## What happens after SRCCON